S-Elephant/UnityLibrary/README.md

 # Other

 - **Billboard**: A MonoBehaviour that always faces the assigned camera and that is unlike the `BillboardRenderer`, compatible with a `SpriteRenderer`.
+- **CooldownTimer**: Manages a cooldown timer that can be updated, reset, and checked for readiness.
 - **DeveloperNotes**: A MonoBehaviour that you can add that contains developer notes.
 Will self-destroy outside of Unity Editor.
 - **FloatRangeValue**: A serializable float with a min, max, value and percentage.
 - **IntRangeValue**: A serializable int with a min, max, value and percentage.